 CBD can be derived from both hemp and marijuana.
 CBD that is higher in THC (marijuana) can be sold only where marijuana is legal.
 CBD that is low in THC (hemp) can be sold in most states and online.

-“The benefit of investing in a cannabis company that features a line of CBD products in their portfolio is primarily the additional revenue stream,” said Erick Factor, Executive Chairman of Canada based MYM Nutraceuticals, a CBD manufacturing and distribution company.
+“The benefit of investing in a cannabis company that features a line of CBD products in its portfolio is primarily the additional revenue stream,” said Erick Factor, executive chairman of Canada-based MYM Nutraceuticals (CSE:MYM), a CBD manufacturing and distribution company.
 But it also offers an early foothold into emerging global markets.

-Countries around the world have varying degrees of tolerance with respect to cannabis products, Factor points out, however non-psychoactive CBD products are widely accepted and governments are increasingly approving legal sale and distribution.
-Companies with such products in their portfolio have greater potential to enter as many geographic markets as possible.
-“As restrictive cannabis laws begin to ease, companies such as MYM will be ready to capitalize on these relationships with products that contain THC.”
+Countries around the world have varying degrees of tolerance with respect to cannabis products, Factor pointed out; however, non-psychoactive CBD products are widely accepted and governments are increasingly approving legal sale and distribution.
+Companies with such products in their portfolios have greater potential to enter as many geographic markets as possible.
+“As restrictive cannabis laws begin to ease, companies such as MYM will be ready to capitalize on these relationships with products that contain THC,” he added.

 Since CBD has anti-psychotic properties, it is legal for sale across the continent when containing less than 0.3 percent THC.
 According to Headset Research data, in Washington state alone there are more than 800 CBD products in the marketplace.

-MYM Nutraceuticals has a line of 21 products for sale under its HempMed brand which targets the dispensary market and is expected to hit $2 million is sales in 2017.
-In Q4 2017 the company plans to launch its Joshua Tree CBD line targeted at the mainstream health markets in both Canada and the United States.
+MYM Nutraceuticals has a line of 21 products for sale under its HempMed brand, which targets the dispensary market and is expected to hit $2 million in sales in 2017.
+In Q4 2017, the company plans to launch its Joshua Tree CBD line targeted at the mainstream health markets in both Canada and the US.
 The line is projected to reach more than $4 million in sales in 2018.

-A new breed of products―for pets―is the latest market segment on the scene and considered the growth category to watch in 2017.
+A new breed of products — for pets — is the latest market segment on the scene and is considered the growth category to watch in 2017.
 An ongoing study at Colorado State University is looking at CBD as a treatment for epilepsy and osteoarthritis in dogs.
 CBD products for dogs can be sole in the form of tinctures, sprays and edible treats.
-MYM’s Dr. Furbaby line will launch in 2017 in Canada and the United States.
+MYM’s Dr. Furbaby line will launch in 2017 in Canada and the US.

 Companies have also begun exporting CBD products to the largely underserved international market.
-CBD hemp oil was recently made legal in Japan, where 1 27 million consumers, and the world’s third largest economy, welcomes CBD with open arms.
-Naturally Splendid, a Canadian hemp-based biotechnology and consumer product company, had distribution of their CBD product line approved by Japanese regulators in October 2017.
+CBD hemp oil was recently made legal in Japan, where 127 million consumers, and the world’s third-largest economy, welcomed CBD with open arms.
+Naturally Splendid (TSXV:NSP), a Canadian hemp-based biotechnology and consumer product company, had distribution of its CBD product line approved by Japanese regulators in October 2017.